jjimenezshaw/Leaflet.UTM/README.md

 #### Factory `L.utm(...)`
 Creates an utm object.
 Accepts an object with attribures: x, y, zone, band, southHemi.
 This method does not check that input values make sense.
 You can set values far away from the proper zone, or wrong band.
 This may be obviously a problem when you call `latLng()` method.
 Values out of the zone but near work perfectly.
 Use the method `normalize()` to normalize it, or simply to check the input.

+#### `L.Utm.setDefaultOptions(opts)`
+This function changes the default options for the `toString` method.
+It is a global function (see that you must call it with the capital U), to modify globally the options for any object created.
+You can call it with an object or a function.
+To return to the 'factory values', just call it with `null`.
+Use it at the begining of your code if you prefer using another format for the UTM representation.

 ## Running tests
 Install dependencies and run tests:
 ```